QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

 * low values of :math:`M` correspond to less information and more uncertainty in steady state

-In practice, as we'll see, the number of active firms fluctuates stochastically
+In practice, as we'll see, the number of active firms fluctuates stochastically.

 Participation
 -------------